Henkilöllä on kädessä puhelin, jonka näytöllä lukee TEK's election.

 The voting period begins on Friday, March 13 at 12.00 noon and ends on Monday, March 30 at 12.00 noon.

-When voting electronically, you can confirm your identity with a Finnish online banking ID or in two steps by entering an email address or a phone number to which we will send a separate code.
+When voting electronically, you can confirm your identity with a Finnish online banking ID, a mobile certificate or in two steps by entering an email address or a phone number to which we will send a separate code.
 You can log in to the voting page using the code.
 Please note that the email or telephone number must match the information you have provided in OmaTEK membership portal.
 If you update your details during the voting period, please note that there may be a delay of a couple of days in transferring your details.

 Who can I vote for?